thgmys/SWENG-GithubAPI/README.md

 # SWENG-GithubAPI
-Repository for Github API project for CSU33012- Software Engineering module

 # How to Run
 You will need access to a valid Github personal access token to use these programs